Skip to main content

 Updates to Evaluation and Management Codes

 In this proposed rule, CMS has proposed revaluing a number of code sets that rely on or are analogous to E/M visits including psychiatric diagnostic evaluations and psychotherapy services.
+CMS has also proposed simplified coding and billing requirements for E/M visits to take effect in January 2021.

 Proposed Changes to Scope of Practice Rules and Related Issues